wlanboy/ServiceRegistry/README.md

-# ServiceRegistry
+# ServiceRegistry [DEPRICATED]
-Spring Framework based Service Registry
+Spring Framework based Service Registry - DO NOT USE THIS ANY LONGER

 Based on https://projects.spring.io/spring-cloud/ and https://github.com/spring-cloud-samples/eureka.